-- new, better and more integrated information for analysis and decision making processes; - comparisons within and between countries in a more harmonised manner; - increased information on smaller geographic areas6; - the development of common tools/applications to support the integration and sharing of data; - commercial development of geospatial tools that will further support data integration; and, - generally more efficient production of information.
+- the development of common tools/applications to support the integration and sharing of data; - commercial development of geospatial tools that will further support data integration; and, - generally more efficient production of information.

-For National Statistical Organisations (NSOs) efforts to improve the integration of statistical and geospatial information occurs in an environment where NSOs are seeking to collectively modernise their statistical productions systems and processes, to transform their operations and to derive new relevant metrics and indicators for statistical purposes.
+For National Statistical Organisations (NSOs) efforts to improve the integration of statistical and geospatial information occurs in an environment where NSOs are seeking to collectively modernise their statistical productions systems and processes and transform their operations.
 Critically this includes the introduction of standards based, metadata driven infrastructure and processes.

-For National Geospatial Information Authorities (NGIAs) this work occurs at a time where there is a collective effort and will to enhance the management and use of geospatial information.
+For National Geospatial Information Authorities this work occurs at a time where there is a collective effort and will to enhance the management and use of geospatial information.
 This includes efforts to specify the fundamental or core geospatial datasets that are required to support geospatial activities within nations and for international efforts; for example, to support reporting against the Sustainable Development Goals.
-These fundamental datasets are part of national geospatial infrastructures, which supports the geocoding of statistics and includes administrative and statistical geographies that support the integration of statistical information with geospatial information.
+These fundamental datasets also include geospatial infrastructure that support the geocoding of statistics, as well as the administrative and statistical geographies that support the integration of statistical information with geospatial information.